ATLANTA THEOLOGICAL ASSOCIATION

 Through the Atlanta Theological Association (ATA), Columbia enjoys academic and professional affiliations with Candler School of Theology (Emory University), Erskine Theological Seminary, Interdenominational Theological Center, Lutheran Theological Southern Seminary and McAfee School of Theology (Mercer University).
 The association develops and coordinates educational programs and resources of these member institutions, which include approximately sixteen hundred students, two hundred faculty, and a combined library collection of 600,000 volumes.
-Among significant and promising cooperative endeavors, in addition to the Doctor of Theology and Doctor of Ministry degree programs, are cross registration, sharing of faculty, library and lectureship resources, inter-seminary courses, and experimental programs in various academic disciplines and professional specializations.
+Among significant and promising cooperative endeavors, in addition to the Doctor of Ministry degree program, are cross registration, sharing of faculty, library and lectureship resources, inter-seminary courses, and experimental programs in various academic disciplines and professional specializations.

 Columbia students may cross-register for courses at schools that belong to either the ATA or ARCHE.
 Cross-registration forms are available in the registrar’s office at each school.